NOTE: Halfmile’s PCT app is no longer supported

 NOTE: This app has both iOS and Android versions.
-Although the two are similar, this review reflects my experience with the Android version of the app (because we all know Android is superior).
+Although the two are similar, this review reflects my experience with the Android version of the app.

 Here is what Halfmile highlights as being the key features of the app.